-It’s such an easy update!
-But did you know you can paint the inside of your fireplace, the firebox?
+Did you know you can paint the inside of your fireplace, the firebox?

-Or better yet, to this!
+Or better yet, to this—

 How did I makeover the tile too?
 All this in ONE day?
 Can’t be true!!!

 The perfect solution for renters, for new homeowners still formulating their plans … and their reno funds.

 With that new fireplace, the brand new firebox was pristine!
-I knew gas logs did not produce the ash, soot and flames that would naturally age it.
-Since the goal is to make it look authentic, I aged the interior before we installed it.
+I knew gas logs did not produce the ash and soot stains that would naturally age it.
+Since the goal was to make it look authentic, I aged the interior before we installed it.

 Sadly, I only have a few, rather poor quality pics.
 But hopefully this will give you the idea.